socalledsound/nu-scripts/week1/pre-moodle/w1-v-12-16-I-HEART-REACT/w1-v13-IHEARTREACT-CRA-2-tour.md

 [VO]

 Generally, it's a good idea to use strict mode but, you don't have to!
 You can delete it entirely, and just pass your app and the target dom node for your app in to ReactDOM.render().

 [SC]

+[VO]
+But as I said, generally, you want to just leave it there, and let it do it's thing.

+If you want to learn more about some of the finer points of StrictMode, there's a video in the further resources section for this week.

+##

+[SC]